 If you believe that humanity will continue making goods and services to serve humanity, you should believe that the market will go up in the long-run, as it has for as long as observable history.

-As with many things in life, making the commitment of time will lead to better outcomes.
+But as with many things in life, I want to reiterate that making the commitment of time will lead to better outcomes.